Ultimate Music Festival Survival Guide

 6. CAMPSITE ETIQUETTE

-Be sure to bring basic camping goods such as garbage bags, lanterns, canopy or shade tent, towels, portable speakers, folding chairs, solo cups, etc.
+Be sure to bring basic camping goods such as garbage bags, lanterns, canopy or shade tent, towels, portable speakers, folding chairs, solo cups, etc. Check out my music festival essential packing list for everything you’ll need to bring.

 Tip: It’s not the end of the world though if you don’t have a campsite marker.
 Chances are, another campsite in close proximity will have some sort of flag or marker that you can use to locate your campsite.